Academic Calendar

 3 Credits Weekly (3-0-0)

 Concepts of pharmacology are explored, with an emphasis on pharmacotherapeutics within health and illness experiences.
-Aspects of human physiology, growth, development and aging are integrated.
-Indications for use, mechanisms of action, therapeutic and adverse effects, assessment and patient/client education are explored in relation to major medication classifications and common medications.
-Professional responsibilities for provision of safe and optimal pharmacotherapy are examined.
-Political, legal, ethical, social and economic factors are discussed with regard to medications and health.
-Recognition of professional responsibilities and limitations are emphasized with regard to medication administration and evaluation.
-Note: it is strongly recommended that HLSC 222 - Alterations in Health Across the Lifespan - be completed before or taken concurrently with this course.
+Aspects of human physiology, growth and development, as well as impacts of aging, are integrated.
+Indications for use, mechanisms of action, therapeutic and adverse effects, assessment, and patient/client education specific to pharmacotherapeutics are explored in relation to major medication classifications and common medications.
+Legal, ethical, social, and economic factors are discussed with regard to medications and their impact on health.
+Professional responsibilities for the provision of safe and optimal pharmacotherapy are emphasized.

 Prerequisites: Minimum grade of C- in HLSC 124 and HLSC 128.